seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **Second Servant**
 As they pinch one another by the disposition, he
-cries out ‘No more;’ reconciles them to his
+cries out 'No more;' reconciles them to his
 entreaty, and himself to the drink.

 **First Servant**